xxks-kkk/linuxjedi.co.uk/content/blog/2017/05/24/nn-graphviz.md

 ![]({filename}/images/multiclass_neural_network_example.png)

-This is probably the most simplest Graphviz demonstration on Neural Network.
+This is probably the simplest Graphviz demonstration on Neural Network.
 The code for this picture can be obtained [here](https://gist.github.com/thigm85/5760134).

 However, when I'm preparing my last post, I'm not quite satisified with the example above.